vardhannnn/Urban-Metro-Planning-using-Machine-Learning/README.md

 Bash

-use the provided flaskpy code in the collab notebook and run the entire code flask should splash ngrok screen and provide a return address copy the address and paste it inside await fetch part in the HTML code run the HTML code and enter data for appropriate responses
+use the provided flaskpy code in the collab notebook and run the entire code, flask should splash ngrok screen and provide a return address,
+copy the address and paste it inside await fetch part in the HTML code, run the HTML code and enter data for appropriate responses,

 ## Contributors:
 <a href="https://github.com/vardhannnn">Jaivardhan Tamminana</a>